gato365/portfolio-berkeley-ijw/README.md

 -A2: Article 2

-# START HERE
+#  <span color: red>START HERE </span>
-# Code Forseeing
+## Code Forseeing
-What is the idela directory structure?
+Question 5: What is the idela directory structure?
+Answer 5: Below demonstrates the current thought process

 What are the regions in wbesite?

 # Process of Programming
 Repeat Process
-- Select top most Region
+- Select top most region
 - Develop HTML with semanatics and comments
 - Develop CSS
+  - hovertip